AkifumiSato/vercel-meetup-slide/slides.md

 ---
 layout: sub-section
-breadcrumb: Why browser-back Experience?
+breadcrumb: Why browser-back experience?
 ---

-# Importance of the browser-back Experience
+# Importance of the browser-back experience

 But few sites focus on these principles...